Learn about oil tank decommissioning

 Get answers to your questions about Heating Oil Tank Decommissioning by clicking the + next to your question.
 More information below.
 Also view the info page and the FAQ on oil tank locating, and the ultimate Homebuyer Inspection Package our tank, sewer, radon combo sale.

-Oil tank basic information: The oil tank sweep cost is $100.
+Oil tank basic information: The oil tank sweep cost is $125.
 An oil tank decommission cost is at least $1,000 and is usually closer to $3,000 to remedy.
 The worst cases can cost over $30,000 to remediate.
-For a house costing a quarter million dollars or more the $100 cost for an oil tank search seems well worth it.
+For a house worth a quarter million dollars or more the cost for an oil tank search seems well worth it.
 The seller is usually the one to pay for the extent of the work.
 However the buyer usually covers the cost of soil testing for an underground tank starts which is around $200.

 It’s normally much more cost effective for the buyer to schedule an Oil Tank Search then it is to be the seller and have to pay for the oil tank decommissioning in the future.
 To find a company that can help you decommission a heating oil tank check out the Oregon DEQ’s list of approved Heating Oil Tank service providers in the Portland, Oregon area.
 Read that list here or download a copy of that list by clicking here.